Pluteus cervinus Fawn Pluteus Shipley Country Park,

 brown after more than three days.
 Compact and close to the ground

 under an old oak tree.
-Awaiting identification
+Not identified

 The Old Wood, Bunny, Nottinghamshire (October 2008)